 I also understand that it is logical to fight the system from inside if you cannot make a dent from the outside.
 If Team Anna can unveil a well-rounded and more palatable vision for India, then they might well get popular support.
 However, I suspect a lot of their appeal until now has been that they represented the common man and fought against the establishment.
 Now that they aspire to be the establishment, the expectations will change drastically.
 To keep their agenda afloat in this new milieu will be quite a challenge.
 Let’s wait and watch- the run up to 2014 is getting exciting!

-Posted on August 2, 2012, in Uncategorized and tagged 2012, ambitions, apathy, corruption, elections, Kejriwal, politicians, politics, Team Anna, urban, vision, voters.
+Posted on August 2, 2012, in Politics & Citizenship and tagged 2012, ambitions, apathy, corruption, elections, Kejriwal, politicians, politics, Team Anna, urban, vision, voters.
 Bookmark the permalink.
 5 Comments.